Skip to main content Skip to main navigation

 New gear

-Just as you need space for your new staff, you should think about the equipment they'll need to do their new jobs, such as computers, tools and company vehicles.
+Just as you need space for your new staff, you should think about the equipment they’ll need to do their new jobs: computers, tools, company vehicle.
 These must all be factored in, as well as the cost of insuring and maintaining them.
 Pay special attention to new recruits with accessibility needs, too – you might need to make adjustments to your workplace.

 Staying on top of admin